For Us, the Living: Background

 The book is akin more to a lecture series than a novel.
 A number of people have remarked on its resemblance to H. G. Wells' The Shape of Things to Come where the sleeper wakes into pseudo-utopia.
 The character Diana's background is clarified in a multiple-page footnote from the author.
-The future society has a version of a Social Credit structure with a central government-run bank exclusively controlling the monetary supply to prevent overproduction and remaining on private banks prohibited from lending money they do not actually have on hand and which had been explicitly designated for investment risk.
+The future society has a version of a Social Credit structure with a central government-run bank exclusively controlling the monetary supply to prevent overproduction and remaining private banks prohibited from lending money they do not actually have on hand and which not had been explicitly designated for investment risk.

 The book does not tell precisely how the protagonist came to wake up a century and a half after being killed in a car accident, and find himself wandering in the snow in the body of a denizen of the future who had had enough of life and chose to commit suicide.
 It is mentioned that his last sight before crashing down and getting killed was a girl in a green bathing suit who had the same face as the Diana which he meets in the future; it turns out that her name had been Diana, too, and that to her fell the disagreeable task of finding Perry's broken body and reporting the accident.
 There is the clear implication that the later Diana was an avatar or reincarnation of the earlier one, but this is not stated explicitly.
 As noted by reviewer Nancy Green, this aspect of the book gives the impression of a draft which Heinlein intended to further work on, but never did.